themagicfrog/lightsaber/README.md

 [He](https://youtu.be/aVmNQV3bQB4)[re](https://youtu.be/FEkJ6_g3jb8)

 ## Acknowledgements
-Special thanks to [Thomas Stubblefield](https://github.com/serenityUX) and Kevin Yang for helping and encouraging me on the way!
+Special thanks to [Thomas Stubblefield](https://github.com/serenityUX), Kevin Yang, and [Isaac Davenport](https://isaacdavenport.com/) for helping and encouraging me on the way!

 ## License
 Magic Frog's Lightsaber is licensed under the MIT License.
 See the full license text in [License](https://github.com/themagicfrog/lightsaber/blob/main/LICENSE).